Meet the Therapist

 How do you approach clients, especially those different from you?

 Therapy is a courageous and brave journey for all clients.
 Putting clients at ease as quickly as possible and making them feel comfortable is my goal with each and every client.
-I strive always to be of service, to be culturally sensitive, to practice DEI-awareness (diversity, equity, and inclusion), to be genuine, to be concerned with the best interest of my clients, and to be worthy of my clients’ trust.
+I strive always to be of service, to be culturally sensitive, to be genuine, to be concerned with the best interest of my clients, and to be worthy of my clients’ trust.

-I have worked with a diversity of clients which I thoroughly enjoy doing, but I am mindful that I have blind spots.
-I like to approach this directly.
-As much as possible, I acknowledge this in conversation so hopefully, clients will quickly realize I’m very open to hearing. listing and sitting with whatever I may miss in their lived experience.
+I regularly work with a diversity of clients different from me in many ways, which I thoroughly enjoy, but I am mindful that I have blind spots.
+As much as possible, I acknowledge this directly in conversation so hopefully, clients will quickly realize I’m very open to hearing. listing and sitting with whatever I may miss in their lived experience.
+As a marriage and family therapist, I’m trained in approaching all clients as the expert in their own lives – I’m the expert in helping facilitate change.

 Below is a Q & A interview, or you are welcome to email me your specific questions and concerns at: email@example.com.